PhysikaTeam/PhysIKA-website/content/en/docs/Examples/cloth.md

 ---
-title: "Another Task"
+title: "Cloth Simulation"
 date: 2017-01-05
-weight: 5
+weight: 2
 description: >
   A short lead description about this content page.
 It can be **bold** or _italic_ and can be split over multiple paragraphs.
 ---